Anthony-J-Garot/snippets_graphql/README.md

 1. Uses a mutation to request a token.
 2. Sends back the token through a header.

+## GraphQL issue with User

+Initially I had a text field "owner" to describe who created the snippet.
+Then I changed this field to point to the auth_user table, i.e. a User model record.

+A problem entered with the AnonymousUser, which isn't a real user in the database.
+Somewhere in DjangoModelFormMutation the "user" field is an ID!, which means required, despite the model being a ForeignKey with nulls expressly allowed.
+It turns out that I cannot send in null or 0 or any non-existent User user_id.
+The raised error comes from under the hood so I cannot readily intercept it.
+I decided to create a "noop" user with user_id 3.
+This will act as a real record for a Public User such that I can create records without being logged in.

 # Migrating from sqlite3 to postgres

 I'm running into the following error (again) while running the unit tests